Open to the Public

 - Bear Island Brochure

 Planning a visit to the Potomac Gorge's Billy Goat Trail?
 Before your trip, download our self-guided audio tour to your handheld device.
-It's like taking along your own personal naturalist!
+It's like having a naturalist in your pocket!

 During your audio tour, the Conservancy's Mary Travaglini and Deborah Barber discuss local geology, rare species, river hydrology and our partnership with the National Park Service.